 Circa 2012 – Airtel’s tagline “Jo tera hai woh mera hai” successfully resonated with all the youngsters who enjoyed in sharing happiness and sorrows with their friends.
 This earned the brand plaudits and goodwill among the consumers.

 Three years later, plaudits and goodwill are now replaced by brickbats and hostility when Airtel launched “Airtel Zero”, a campaign that has violated principles of net neutrality a founding principle of the internet.

-The recent consultation paper released by the Telecom Regulatory Authority of India (TRAI) on 27 March, 2015 titled “Regulatory framework for over-the-top services/ Internet services and net neutrality” has understandably whipped up emotions and concerns
+The recent consultation paper released by the Telecom Regulatory Authority of India (TRAI) on 27 March, 2015 titled “Regulatory framework for over-the-top services/ Internet services and net neutrality” has understandably whipped up emotions and concerns amongst internet users.

 The basic principle of net neutrality entails that all internet websites, data and applications must be treated equally.
 They should be accessible at the same speed for the price you are paying to your internet service provider (ISP).

 As an internet consumer, it is grossly absurd to even think about meddling with internet users’ liberty to access web content and charging users for utilizing over-the-top services like YouTube, WhatsApp and Skype on top of the fees people already pay for access to the internet.